avos-io/panic-parse/README.md

 > For example, perhaps the separate analyzer process could examine the stack trace.

-This Sentry SDK therefore parses a text panic output convert the stacktrace into a format supported by Sentry.
+Panic-parse therefore parses a text panic output to convert the stacktrace into the Sentry event struct.
 It is designed to be used with a monitor process, such as that provided by [panicwrap](https://github.com/mitchellh/panicwrap/), to catch global panics in the program and report them to Sentry.

-## TODO

-- [ ] Support panic recovery reporting similar to how the official Go SDK does it
-- [ ] Support error reporting similar to how the official Go SDK does it
-- [ ] Support messages similar to how the official Go SDK does it